conradcorbett/vault-audit-log-parse/README.md

 ---

 ### **View Entries Where User Attempted To Access Path They Did Not Have Access:**
-To view entries where a user attempted to access a path they did not have permission for:
 ```bash
 cat my-file.txt | jq -r 'select(.auth.policy_results.allowed == false and .type == "response") | {time: .time, remote_address: .request.remote_address, path: .request.path, display_name: .auth.display_name}'
 ```